MACP: Modifications – Improvements – and Clarifications

 The insurance regulator argued that compliance with IRDA’s norms will actually benefit the department of post.
 “In fact they (department of post) have lost a number of times to get group insurance schemes from public sector players such as BSNL in the past,” said an IRDA official stating the case for expedition of decision on investment of the corpus under Post Office Insurance Fund as per IRDA guidelines.

-life insurance schemes run by several state governments for their employees and the Postal Life Insurance Scheme of the central government don’t come under the IRDA purview.
+Under the Insurance Act 1938, Section 118 (C), life insurance schemes run by several state governments for their employees and the Postal Life Insurance Scheme of the central government don’t come under the IRDA purview.
 The insurance regulator is looking to extend its reach.
 “IRDA has asked us to form a separate insurance division.
 They further want us to follow their norms regarding requirement for capital and deposits.
 Given our huge base, it doesn’t make sense unless some relaxation is provided for,” said an official in the ministry of Communications and IT.

-Life Insurance (PLI) and Rural Life Insurance during 2002-03 and 2006-07.
+As per a report from Comptroller and Auditor General of India (CAG), the department of post failed to achieve the yearly target set for procurement of business both in Postal Life Insurance (PLI) and Rural Life Insurance during 2002-03 and 2006-07.
 It states that in case of PLI, the shortfall in target went up from 17% in 2002-03 to 41% in 2006-07.

 Source: Economic Times